kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-28-fata-morgana-part-two.md

 "Not many people like you mate," I find myself saying, and it feels I’m talking to myself also.
 He’s waiting.
-"OK" I say, and with this he smiles.
+"OK," I say, and with this he smiles.
 "Good choice," he says.
 A pause, before he adds "I’ll come get you later," and I’m nodding.
 He leaves, bundling his rucksack over his shoulder, and sidles into the forest.